+F

-DEP Agreement No.: R1810
+DEP Agreement No.:

-Grantee Name: Nassau County Board of Coun Nassau County Board of County Commissioners
+Grantee Name: Nassau County Board of County Commissioners

-Grantee Address: 96135 Nassau Place, Suite 2, Yulee, FL 32097
+Grantee Address: 96135 Nassau Place, Yulee, FL 32097

-Grantee's Grant Manager: Taco Pope Telephone No.: 904-530-6300
+Grantee's Grant Manager: Adrienne Burke Telephone No.: 904-530-6300

-Project Title: Nassau County Vulnerabilit y Assessment: Phas se I
+Project Title: Vulnerability Assessment Phase II

 Reporting Period:

-Provide the following informa

-Plan: a summary of project

-actual accomplishments to go
+ation for all tasks and del liverables identified in the Grant

+he reporting period; a comparison

+als were not met, provide reasons

-provide an update on the esti mated time for completion of the task and an explanation for
+• completion of the task and an

-any anticipated delays and ide 1
+explanation for any anticipate

-NOTE: Use as many pages as necessary to cover all tasks s in the Grant Wor ·k Plan.
+NOTE: Use as many pages as

+, , , , , , , , , , , , , , , , , , , •

-The following format should h be followed:
+The following format should b e followed:

 Task 1:

-Progress for this reporting pe riod:
+Progress for this reporting per riod:

-Identify any delays or probler ns encountered:
+Identify any delays or problem ns encountered:

+·

-This report is submitted in accordance with the reporting requirements of DEP Agreement No. R1810 and accurately reflects the activities associated with the project.
+This report is submitted in accordance with the reporting requirements of DEP Agreement No. R1907 and accurately reflects the activities associated with the project.

-Signature of Grantee's Grant Manager
+Signature of Grantee's Grant Ma anager · Date